suffolklibraries/lgc/content/collections/events/my-pen-is-the-wing-of-a-bird.md

     content:
       -
         type: text
-        text: 'The event is free but please do book in advance selecting the ''Book your place'' button or searching ' -
+        text: "The event is free but please do book in advance selecting the 'Book your place' button or searching " -
         type: text
         marks: